whatsappWhatsApp callCall Us wmailEmail Us whatsapp CommunityWhatsapp Community

 • Agricultural Use: Documentation must prove the land is designated for agricultural use and intended for such purposes.

-• Sales: NRIs can sell inherited agricultural land only to Indian citizens residing in India.
-It is advisable to take NRI tax consultancy to ensure compliance with tax laws and understand the tax liabilities associated with the sale.
-Sale proceeds must be credited to the NRO account, subject to repatriation limits and taxes.
+• Selling Agricultural Land: NRIs can sell inherited agricultural land only to Indian citizens residing in India.
+It is highly recommended to seek professional NRI tax consultancy to ensure compliance with tax laws and to understand the associated tax liabilities.
+The sale proceeds must be credited to the NRO account, subject to applicable repatriation limits and taxes.

 Taxation and Compliance